Seattle Bucket List: 75 Things to Do in the Emerald City

 72. Top Pot

 Doughnut lovers (you know who you are) need to try the doughnuts from Top Pot while they’re in Seattle.
+You’ll find their flagship café in downtown Seattle on 5th (at 2124 5th Avenue).
+You won’t regret it.

-I promise to you that I am not making this up.
+I promise you that I am not making this up.
 Once my sister got a Top Pot apple fritter that was nearly as big as her entire face.
 I have declared them the best apple fritters on the planet.

 73. Theo chocolate